jagadishb09/Masters_Thesis/Banach-tarski/code/README.md

 groups.lisp: A free group of reduced words.

-free-group.lisp: A free group of 3-d matrices.
+free-group.lisp: A free group of 3-d matrices of rank 2.

-rotations.lisp: 3-d rotations and its properties.
+rotations.lisp: 3-d rotation and its properties.
 Containts proof for the every element
 		of the free group is a 3-d rotation.

 hausdorff-paradox-1.lisp: Contains the proof of the equivalence between different partitions of S^2 minus the set of the set of poles.